ki8yk8/mini-torch/readme.md

 1. Imports like Pytorch,
 2. Implements basic functions like backpropagation, gradient descent, neurons, linear layers
 3. Extensible with suport of custom modules like Python
+4. You can save the model weights and load the earlier model weights too

 ## Remaining Task
 1. Vectorization